sentinel-hub/eo-flow/README.md

 This will create an output folder `temp/experiment` containing the tensorboard logs and model checkpoints.

-To visualise the logs in TensorBoard, run
+To visualize the logs in TensorBoard, run
 ```
 $ tensorboard --logdir=temp/experiment
 ```